youanan/frankfusion/_posts/2008-04-03-tidy-autosuggesting-solution.markdown

     - ColdFusion
     - JavaScript
 ---
 *A question was asked on the CF-Talk list for which I did not know the answer.
 I chimed in anyhow and got investigating.
-In the process, I learned a whole load more javascript as well as all sorts of interesting things about CF8's ajax form fun and, in the end, I solved the problem consicely :)*
+In the process, I learned a whole load more javascript as well as all sorts of interesting things about CF8's ajax form fun and, in the end, I solved the problem consicely :)*<!--more-->

 The problem
 -----------